top of page

 Kindergarten

-Lions is a new permanent program of the Boy Scouts of America for Kindergarten-age boys.
-This is a family program where a youth and his parent or caring adult partner join Scouting together.
+Lion is a family program where a youth and his parent or caring adult partner join Scouting together.
 The Lion program encourages boys to learn and explore through hands-on, high-energy activities.
 Each adult partner takes a turn at leading a den meeting or outing during the year.
 Most meetings and outings are approximately 1 hour.
 Boys must be 5 years old by September 1 and in kindergarten to join.

-Grades 1-5
+Grades K-5

-All new boys to Cub Scouts, in Grades 1-5, will first work toward his Bobcat Badge.
-The Bobcat Badge is like an orientation for kids and parents and introduces you to what it means to be a Scout.
+All new boys to Cub Scouts, in Grades 1-5, will first work toward his Bobcat Adventure.
+The Bobcat Adventure is like an orientation for kids and parents and introduces you to what it means to be a Scout.
 Bobcat is always the starting point for Cub Scouts.
 You will learn the Scout Law & Oath, Cub Scout Sign, Cub Scout Handshake, Cub Scout Motto, and Cub Scout Salute.
 You will be placed in a den with other boys of the same age/grade level.
 Once you've earned your Bobcat, you will continue working on the rank associated with the rest of your den.

 First Grade